"Follow me to a place where incredible feats are routine every hour or so.

 - Lampshaded in one episode where Aladdin is running from a giant floating eyeball and Iago tries to explain to him that he's only dreaming by pointing out how absurd their situation is.
 Aladdin merely shrugs and says, "Stranger things have happened."

 - Roll Bots: Flip City provides adventure for all its citizens simply because the roads are all autobahns designed by an extreme sport enthusiast for robots that turn into high-speed spheres.

-- Do not forget South Park!
+- South Park, Colorado.
 It can all be summed up in one quote...